 - Vector 3 – +/- 1%

-Even if you’ve trained hard enough to get your FTP over 300w then I reckon that level of accuracy will be alright ie +/-3w to +/-4.5w.
+Even if you’ve trained hard enough to get your FTP over 300w then I reckon that 1-1.5% level of accuracy will be alright ie +/-3w to +/-4.5w.
 Can you spot a 3w difference on the road?
 I can’t.
-(Naturally the absolute +/- numbers get bigger with higher then FTP efforts).
+(Naturally the absolute +/- numbers get bigger with higher than FTP efforts).

-Favero claim with their ASSIOMA pedals that their new IAV power algorithm can deliver accuracies for the vagaries of ‘normal’ cyclists pedalling and riding characteristics.
+Favero claim with their ASSIOMA pedals that their new IAV power algorithm can deliver further increased accuracies for the vagaries of ‘normal’ cyclists’ pedalling and riding characteristics.
 That sounds at least plausible and therefore you might wonder if the stated accuracies of PowerTap and Garmin are actually correct for your style.